nubpro/Harvard-APU/README.md

-# Microsoft Word Harvard Referencing Template
-## Asia Pacific University (APU & APIIT)
+# Microsoft Word Harvard Referencing Template for Asia Pacific University (APU & APIIT)

 This reference style is a modified version of Harvard, Anglia (2008) and modified to meet the requirement based on: https://library.apiit.edu.my/harvard-referencing-style/